Robots, Devices & Interfaces

 Haptic Attitude Feedback Device

-The haptic attitude feedback device enhances the operator’s attitude awareness, and perception of the terrain texture, when teleoperating an uncrewed ground vehicle through rough or unstructured environments.
-It uses upper limb proprioception for the attitude feedback.
+The Haptic Attitude Feedback Device enhances the operator’s attitude awareness and perception of the terrain texture, when teleoperating an uncrewed ground vehicle through rough/ unstructured environments (it uses upper limb proprioception for the attitude feedback).

 Published Papers